CityofToronto/bdit_anomalous_counts/README.md

 * [anomaly_detection.py](https://github.com/CityofToronto/bdit_anomalous_counts/blob/master/notebooks/anomaly_detection.py) is the primary script used for anomaly detection.

-* [anomaly_detection_analysis.ipynb](https://github.com/CityofToronto/bdit_anomalous_counts/blob/master/notebooks/anomaly_detection_analysis.ipynb) contains the exploratory analysis that led to the development of relevation functions in the `anomaly_detection.py` script.
+* [anomaly_detection_analysis.ipynb](https://github.com/CityofToronto/bdit_anomalous_counts/blob/master/notebooks/anomaly_detection_analysis.ipynb) contains the exploratory analysis that led to the development of relevant functions in the `anomaly_detection.py` script.
 Moreover, it contains some of the motivation behind the intution and mathematics of the functions developed.

 * [approaches.ipynb](https://github.com/CityofToronto/bdit_anomalous_counts/blob/master/notebooks/approaches.ipynb) highlights some of the other approaches that could have been taken with this project.